RafaelCaso/week-2/README.md

 Each agent should have clear missions:

-- one must look at the history of the github repo that someone submitted and form an opinion of the hacker because of that
--

-The winning algorithm will be used by all $hackathon holders to vote during the official voting period.
+The winning algorithm will be used to choose the 8 finalists of week two.

+for $hackathon holders to vote during the official voting period (which lasts 24 hours)

 ## 📋 Requirements